ConsciousCode/espresso/README.md

 Waste not want not

 ## Design considerations
 General philosophy is to reuse everything as much as possible, get as much mileage out of every feature as possible.
 For instance, keywords double as special method names (eg return/throw/yield for coroutines), operator overload methods use the literal operator name for both lhs and rhs operand positions, and some keywords even triple as builtin namespaces (eg async.sleep).
-Python list comprehensions are replaced with a spread operator applied to an expression-loop which produces an immediately instantiated generator.
+Python list comprehensions are replaced with a spread operator applied to an loop expression which produces an immediately instantiated generator.

-Take for instance the prototype declaration syntax which is inspired by JS classes: `proto Child is Parent {}` reuses a keywords where other languages usually introduce two new ones.
-This also adds a layer of synchronicity, where `Child is Parent` as well as instances of Child is a boolean operation returning true (working much like JS `instanceof`)

 Espresso is a dynamic language, but it tries to follow the C++ zero-overhead principle as closely as is possible for a scripting language, a "minimal-overhead principle".
 Some features are inherent in the execution model, such as dynamic typing, but have ways to opt out (eg type annotations).
 Espresso has static-by-default lexical scoping which means variable names are unnecessary for lookup and only saved as debug metadata.
-Exceptions are C++-like, almost zero overhead for non-throwing code but very expensive for throwing code.
+Exceptions are Rust-like, existing as an alternate return variant which is unpacked by the `try` expression.

 * Reuse everything as much as possible (keywords, features, syntax)
 * Be terse, but not unreadable